What is a Square in Roofing? The Basics of Roofing Measurements

 Contractors apply waste factors to the calculated roofing squares to accommodate this inevitable waste.

 Additionally, adjustments are made based on the complexity and pitch of the roof.
 Steeper roofs require more materials due to their incline, making accurate estimation paramount.
+Find out the essentials before hiring a contractor.

 Contractors with a keen understanding of these factors can fine-tune their estimates, ensuring that the right amount of materials is ordered to complete the project without shortages or excess.